When is Don available?

 Usually only larger metro areas have pen shops.
 However, sometimes an old, family-owned stationers/office supply store will still have a stock of “new” fountain pens they’ve had for many years.
 Beyond this, flea markets and antique malls are often good sources for vintage pens.
 Don’s hobby is restoring and using old fountain pens.

-Don always finds a trip to Barnes & Noble, Borders Books, and quality used bookstores enjoyable, and the cafes in most of them provide a pleasant place for fellowship.
+Don always finds a trip to Barnes & Noble and quality used bookstores enjoyable, and the cafes in most of them provide a pleasant place for fellowship.

 Be assured, however, that Don does not need to be entertained.
 Even if it is not possible to look for pens or visit bookstores, Don will bring plenty of work with him.
 He always travels with more than enough things to write, books to read, and e-mail to answer.